malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 LEDs or buttons should not be defined if they don't exist in the board.
 If they are defined but contain no valid pinnames, then a warning should be displayed.

-In a new version of Mbed OS, the tests should be enabled to check compliance and generate errors when non-valid LEDs are being used.
+In a new version of Mbed OS, the tests should be enabled to check compliance and generate errors when non-valid LEDs or buttons are being used.